The National Gallery

 A Damascene Conversion

-I guess I spent a couple of hours walking around those marvelous rooms of great art.
-I was mesmerised, and having never understood what a Damascene conversion meant until that day.
-Yet, by the time I walked out onto Trafalgar Square I knew I was going to spend my life as a painter.
+I spent a couple of hours walking around those marvelous rooms of great art.
+I was mesmerised; it was a Damascene conversion.
+By the time I walked out onto Trafalgar Square I knew I was going to spend my life as a painter.

 I began visiting the National Gallery on a regular basis.
 The painters who impressed me most were Turner, Rembrandt and Velázquez.